ibm-vpc/terraform-provider-ibm/website/docs/d/is_snapshot.html.markdown

 In addition to all argument reference list, you can access the following attribute reference after your data source is created.

 - `bootable` - (Bool) Indicates if a boot volume attachment can be created with a volume created from this snapshot.
+- `clones` - (List) The list of zones where clones of this snapshot exist.
 - `crn` - (String) The CRN for this snapshot.
 - `encryption` - (String) The type of encryption used on the source volume.
 Supported values are **provider_managed**, **user_managed**.
 - `href` - (String) The URL for this snapshot.